tiramisu24/Morphe/README.md

 - Ensure the shapes correctly stretches and attaches to landmarks

 **Day 3**: Learn canvas and draw the makeup.
-- Draw the shapes (lips, filters for cheecks and eyebrows)
+- Draw the shapes (lips, filters for checks and eyebrows)
+- Drawings can layer
 - Ensure the shapes correctly stretches and attaches to landmarks

 **Day 4**: Enable camera Style page: